 As long as it is only a light drizzle we will still have lessons.
 Should it be downpouring then we will see that we get our lessons in after the rain ends.
 But sometimes we are unable to do a horse lesson because of the weather, we apologize in advance should it happen to you.
 We will have alternatives ready to still work with campers on their riding with our barrel and balance horses in addition horse simulator

 What if it is too hot?

 This depends on the heat index.
 For the heat index you add temperature and humidity together.

 We have to avoid heat stress or heat stroke for our horses because this could be life-threatening for them.
 For example, if the temperature outside is 80 degrees and the humidity is 50%:, the heat index number is 130 - so we could ride.

 It could be that on some days we will push the lessons to a very early time or a later in the evening time to ensure our horses will be okay.
-We always have a Saturday morning to get a make up lesson in.

 What is the food like?

 So good!
 Our camp kitchen makes just about everything from scratch, and we can accommodate all kinds of dietary needs.

 All of our campers will bunk together in our 768Sqft wooden cabin.
 The cabin has 3 bedrooms.